HafslundEcoVannkraft/stratus-tf-res-app-containerapp/_header.md

 This will match against the `deployment_target` metadata property in the container apps configuration from the remote state.

+### Dynamic Role Assignments

+The module automatically configures role assignments based on the remote state output from the container app environment.
+This includes:

+1. **System-Assigned Identity Roles**: Roles defined in the `SystemAssignedIdentityRoles` array in the remote state are automatically assigned to the container app's system-assigned identity.

+2. **User-Assigned Identity Roles**: Roles defined in the `UserAssignedIdentityRoles` array in the remote state are automatically assigned to the container app's user-assigned identity.

+This approach ensures that container apps have the appropriate permissions to interact with other Azure resources without manual configuration for each app.

+### Environment Variables

+Environment variables can be defined at two levels:

+1. **Global Environment Variables**: Defined in the remote state's container app environment configuration as `variables`.
+These are automatically applied to all containers.

+2. **Container-Specific Environment Variables**: Defined in the app.yaml file for each container.

+The module automatically merges these two sources, with container-specific variables taking precedence in case of conflicts.
+This allows common configuration to be defined once at the environment level while still allowing container-specific customization.

 ### Example Configuration